We intuitively understand that workplace diversity matters. And the latest research shows that it makes complete sense in the business context, too.

 - WorkForce50 – Awesome talent 50+ years of age, which is one of many underrepresented groups.

 - RecruitMilitary – Veteran candidates from all kinds of diverse backgrounds who are settling back into civilian life.

 - We Work Remotely – Candidates from all types of backgrounds who are interested in remote work.

 #3 – Explore Blind Hiring and Anonymous Applications

 When you first receive a candidate’s application, ask yourself what information you really need and what information could accidentally lead to unconscious biases.

 Do you need to see someone’s name when reviewing their skills?
 Do you need to know someone’s gender when looking at their previous experience?

-Of course, one of the best ways to remove any bias from the recruitment process and to make your testing as inclusive as possible is to replace traditional applications with skills tests.
+One of the best ways to remove any bias from the recruitment process is to replace traditional resume applications with skills tests.